Tips for Protecting Your Tenant Rights

 Try to solve problems with a simple conversation before issues escalate into disputes.
 If a simple face-to-face doesn't take care of things, be sure to keep a record of your correspondence with your landlord.

-For example, If your landlord is being slow with repairs, firmly remind your landlord (in writing) that you have already asked for the repair.
+For example, if your landlord is being slow with repairs, firmly remind your landlord (in writing) that you have already asked for the repair.
 Say that you feel that it is taking unnecessarily long.
 That written record makes a huge difference if communication breaks down and you have to take legal action.
 Remember: you always have the right to reasonable accommodation, so repairs cannot go ignored for long.
+Some exceptions may exist as to nonessential items, such as luxury appliances, for which the landlord has waived repairs in the lease.

 Renters' insurance is relatively cheap.
 It will protect you when your residential landlord's insurance won't.
 Renters' insurance can cover you and save you from large financial losses when you face: